-No matter the season, Everts Air Cargo transports seafood and game meat to many locations throughout the State.
-It is the shipper’s responsibility to comply with all fish and wildlife regulatory requirements, as well as, to package the items to prevent leaks and noticeable odors.
+No matter the season, Everts Air Cargo transports seafood and game meat to many locations throughout the state.
+It is the shipper’s responsibility to comply with all fish and wildlife regulatory requirements, as well as to package the items to prevent leaks and noticeable odors.
 Shipping items such as seafood and wild game can be challenging due to the limited shelf life and the lack of chill and freeze capabilities in rural villages.
 To avoid the deterioration of your fish or game meat, follow the guidelines below.
-Should you have any questions, please contact Customer Service (hyperlink customer service e-mail)
+Should you have any questions, please contact Customer Service on our Contact Us page.

 - Perishable items must be packed to withstand 48 hours in transit without refrigeration.
 Game meat will move on a first come, first serve basis.

 - Each individual piece in the shipment must be clearly marked with the shipper, consignee, and phone number.

 - “Chill” and “Freeze” (if applicable) must be clearly marked on each piece and the airway bill.